 - b.
-Concrete produced in PM{2.5} Nonattainment Areas in Lane County on a daily basis for each site of operation; - c.
-Types and quantities of fuels burned in the generator(s) in Lane County on a monthly basis for each site of operation; - d.
-Types and quantities of fuel burned in the generator(s) in PM{2.5} Nonattainment Areas in Lane County on a daily basis for each site of operation; - e.
-Vendor certification demonstrating compliance with sulfur content of any fuel oil used at the plant; - f.
-If used oil is used, the permittee must obtain analyses from the marketer or, if generated on site, have the used oil analyzed, so that it can be demonstrated that each shipment or batch of oil does not exceed the used oil specifications contained in 40 CFR Part 279.11, Table 1; and - g.
-Annual maintenance log for baghouse (or equivalent pollution control equipment).

-6.2 Excess Emissions
+Crushed rock produced in PM10 nonattainment areas in Lane County on a daily basis for each site of operation; - Types and quantities of fuel combusted in Lane County on a monthly basis for each site of operation (gallons or cubic feet); - d.
+Types and quantities of fuels combusted in PM{2.5} nonattainment areas in Lane County on a daily basis for each site of operation (gallons or cubic feet); - e.
+Sulfur content from vendor certification of each shipment of fuel oil, if used at the plant; and - f.
+If used oil is used, the permittee must obtain analyses from the marketer or, if generated on site, have the used oil analyzed, so that it can be demonstrated that each shipment or batch of oil does not exceed the used oil specifications contained in 40 CFR Part 279.11, Table 1. - 6.2 Excess Emissions

 The permittee must maintain records of excess emissions as defined in LRAPA Title 36 (recorded on occurrence).
 Typically, excess emissions are caused by process upsets, startups, shutdowns, or scheduled maintenance.
-If there is an ongoing excess emission caused by an upset or breakdown, the permittee must cease operation of the equipment or facility no later than 48 hours after the beginning of the excess emissions, unless continued operation is approved by LRAPA in accordance with LRAPA 36-025(4).